God’s Word to Workaholics (Exodus 20:8-11)

 This spring Blue Light, the champion of Free Time, will petition the Ontario government to declare a long weekend in June to help you FREE YOUR TIME.

 So far 113,000 people have signed the petition, including me.
 But I wouldn’t hold my breath.
 Premier Mike Harris has laughed it off as a joke.
-Our only alternative is to move to Europe, where in some countries you start off with four or five week’s holiday.
+We may need to move to Europe, where some countries offer four to five weeks of vacation.
 Either that or you can start lobbying your boss.

-Thousands of years ago, God have ten values that we can use to build strong families.?
+Thousands of years ago, God gave us ten values that we can use to build strong families.
 God intended that these would be values or guidelines that would provide the basis for strong families and fulfilling lives.
-The past few weeks we’ve looked at some of these values – putting God first; accepting no substitutes; taking God seriously; and honoring my parents.
+Recently, we've explored values like putting God first, accepting no substitutes, taking God seriously, and honoring our parents.

 One of the ten values that God gave was designed to free your time.
-God said, thousands of years ago, that if you want to live a strong and fulfilling life, if you want to build a strong family, and if you want to avoid burnout, you’ve got to follow God’s maintenance schedule.
+God said long ago that to live a fulfilling life, build a strong family, and avoid burnout, you must follow his maintenance schedule.
 This is one of God’s greatest gifts to us.
-Winston Churchill called it “a divine and priceless institution…essentially the Day of Emancipation form the compulsion and strain of daily work.”?
+Winston Churchill called it “a divine and priceless institution, essentially the Day of Emancipation from the compulsion and strain of daily work.”
 It’s the longest of the Ten Commandments.
 In Exodus 20:8-11, God said:

 Remember to observe the Sabbath day by keeping it holy.
 Six days a week are set apart for your daily duties and regular work, but the seventh day is a day of rest dedicated to the LORD your God.
 On that day no one in your household may do any kind of work.
 This includes you, your sons and daughters, your male and female servants, your livestock, and any foreigners living among you.
 For in six days the LORD made the heavens, the earth, the sea, and everything in them; then he rested on the seventh day.
 That is why the LORD blessed the Sabbath day and set it apart as holy.
 (Exodus 20:8-11)